Gudmundset/case-studies/README.md

 # case-studies
 researching best practices

-Case 1: combinations without itertools combinations
+## Case 1: combinations without itertools combinations

-Question: How can we preserve order when generating combinations\
+Question: How can we preserve order when generating combinations?\
 string = 'a/b/c/d'

 expected output:\